MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ColorChooser.md

   * Int $n_colors; the total number of elements in @colors.

-  * CArray[num64] $colors; (allow-none) (array length=n_colors): the colors of the palette, or `Any`.
+  * Array[Num] or Array[N-GdkRGBA] $colors; the colors of the palette, or `Any`.

 ### An Example

-According to the documentation, an array of GdkRGBA Structures should be given.
-Perl6 however, turns a CArray[GdkRGBA] into references to the structure so it becomes an array of pointers.
-The sub is modified in such a way that either CArray[GdkRGBA] or CArray[num64] can be given.
+According to the documentation, an array of N-GdkRGBA Structures should be given.
+Perl6 however, turns a CArray[N-GdkRGBA] into references to the structure so it becomes an array of pointers.
+The sub is modified in such a way that either Array[N-GdkRGBA] or Array[Num] can be given.
 The latter one must always have elems % 4 == 0.

     use NativeCall;
     use Gnome::Gdk3::RGBA;
     use Gnome::Gtk3::ColorChooser;

-    my $palette = CArray[num64].new(
+    my Array $palette = [
       .0e0, .0e0, .0e0, 1e0, # color1: red, green, blue, opacity
       .1e0, .0e0, .0e0, 1e0, # color2: ...
       .2e0, .0e0, .0e0, 1e0,